-From the architect.
+Text description provided by the architects.
 Located to the north of Chongqing on the banks of Palm Lake and the Taiping Reservoir, the Palm Island project is a new hospitality precinct designed by HASSELL.

 The key element of the design is water and it has been melded with light and reflections for the project concept.
 When viewed from afar, the five buildings housing six different restaurants appear to float on the lake, which is the unique feature of the project by Palm Springs Real Estate Development.